WELCOME TO THE HOME OF THE MARYLAND INTERSCHOLASTIC ATHLETIC ASSOCIATION (MIAA)

 The Association has a long history of athletic prowess.
 It boasts what is widely recognized as the best high school lacrosse league in the world, underscored by the immense impact of its former players, as both players and coaches, on nearly every level of collegiate and professional lacrosse.

-MIAA grads are flourishing on many the Division I level of every major NCAA sports, as well as the Division I and II levels.
-Former MIAA stars are also active in Major League Baseball, the NBA, the NFL, and various professional soccere leagues.
+MIAA grads are flourishing on the Division I level of nearly every major NCAA sport, as well as the Division I and II levels.
+Former MIAA stars are also active in Major League Baseball, the NBA, the NFL, and various professional lacrosse and soccer leagues.

 The MIAA was formed after the Baltimore City Schools withdrew from the historic Maryland Scholastic Association (MSA) in order to join the other public schools in the state which are under the umbrella of the Maryland Public Secondary Schools Athletic Association (MPSSAA), in the early 1990’s.
 A committee headed by then Archbishop Curley High School principal Father Robert Twele, OFM Conv. drew up a new constitution and by-laws for the remaining private and parochial schools.
 The MIAA played its first official schedule in the Fall of 1995.